Division7/AuthSpike/docs/dokku.md

 We'll use <tt><i>appname</i></tt> throughout the rest of these instructions without further explanation.

-Then, obtain a set of Google Cloud Credentials.
+Next, obtain a set of Google Cloud Credentials.
 Directions for obtaining these can be found [here](https://ucsb-cs156.github.io/topics/oauth/oauth_google_setup.html).

 Next, we'll set up the Github App.
 To do so, go to https://github.com/

 Then, click your profile icon.
 Click "Settings".
 Then, Click "Developer Settings", on the bottom of the toolbar on the left.